ronaldoussoren/pyobjc/pyobjc-core/Doc/lib/module-objc.rst

    * *pack* can be used to specify the value of "#pragma pack" for the structure (default is to use the default platform packing for structures).

+   .. versionchanged:: 2.5
+      The function creates a class method on :class:`objc.ivar`.

 .. function:: registerStructAlias(typestr, structType)

    Tell the brige that structures with encoding *typestr* should also be coverted to Python using *structType* (a type created using :func:`createStructType`).

+   .. deprecated:: 2.5
+      Use :func:`createStructAlias` instead.

+.. function:: createStructAlias(name, typestr, structType)

+   Tell the brige that structures with encoding *typestr* should also be coverted to Python using *structType* (a type created using :func:`createStructType`).

+   This also adds a class method named *name* to :class:`objc.ivar`.
+This class method creates a new instance variable with the struct type as its type.

+   .. versionadded: 2.5

 .. function:: registerMetaDataForSelector(class\_, selector, metadata)